Three Kingdoms of Korea: Nomenclature

 The name "Three Kingdoms" was used in the titles of the Korean histories Samguk sagi (12th century) and Samguk yusa (13th century), and should not be confused with the Three Kingdoms of China.

-Foundation of Three Kingdoms
+Foundation

-The Three Kingdoms were founded after the fall of Wiman Joseon, and gradually conquered and absorbed various other small states and confederacies.
+The Three Kingdoms were founded after the fall of Wiman Joseon and gradually conquered and absorbed various other small states and confederacies.
 After the fall of Gojoseon, the Han dynasty established four commanderies in the northwestern Korean Peninsula and present Liaoning.
 Three fell quickly to the Samhan, and the last was destroyed by Goguryeo in 313.

-The nascent precursors of Baekje and Silla expanded within the web of statelets during the Proto Three Kingdoms Period, and Goguryeo conquered neighboring state like Buyeo in Manchuria and chiefdoms in Okjeo, Dongye which occupied the northeastern Korean peninsula.
+The nascent precursors of Paekche and Silla expanded within the web of statelets during the Proto-Three Kingdoms period, and Goguryeo conquered neighboring state like Buyeo in Manchuria and chiefdoms in Okjeo, Dongye which occupied the northeastern Korean Peninsula.
 The three polities made the transition from walled-town state to full-fledged state-level societies between 1st – 3rd century AD.